AntoniosBarotsis/ATP-API/README.md

 This API will provide tennis related information scraped from the [ATP Tour](https://www.atptour.com) website.

+## ⚠️ Project Discontinued ⚠️

+The website is using Cloudflare which protects against scraping so this whole project is impossible to complete and is therefore discontinued.
+I will keep the repository up however because of all the things that I configured (docker, redis, codecov, CICD, unit testing and mocks) since I know
+I'm gonna look back to this whenever I decide to build something new in R.

 ## Local Development

 Note that RStudio locks some files that are required by Docker which results in the following